Morton Kondracke

-Morton Matt Kondracke (/kənˈdræki/; born April 28, 1939) is an American political commentator and journalist.
-He became well known due to a long stint as a panelist on The McLaughlin Group.
+Morton Matt Kondracke (/kənˈdræki/; born April 28, 1939) is an American journalist and political commentator.
+He became well known due to a long stint as a panelist for the television series The McLaughlin Group.
 Kondracke worked for several major publications, serving for twenty years as executive editor and columnist for the non-partisan Capitol Hill newspaper Roll Call.
-He was also co-host of The Beltway Boys of Fox News Channel and was a regular nightly contributor to Special Report with Brit Hume and Special Report with Bret Baier.
+He was also co-host of the series The Beltway Boys of Fox News Channel and was a regular nightly contributor to the series Special Report with Brit Hume and Special Report with Bret Baier.